 If you have found this post, you are probably wondering how much can you make selling online courses, and also how much does an online course creator make, right?

-I would like to share with you my story as a course creator: what led me to it, how I created an online course business since 2016, and how much I made during these years overall.
+I would like to share with you my story as a course creator: what led me to it, how I created an online course business in 2016, and how much I made during these years overall.

 I remember that when I was thinking about doing online courses back in 2014/2015, one of the main things that I thought about was, is it really doable financially?

-So I’m going to share with you all my sales figures, in the hope of inspiring you and convincing you that yes it’s possible, and that yes you can teach online too and thrive as an online course creator, even if you start it at age 40 (like me) or above.
+So I’m going to share with you all my sales figures, in the hope of inspiring you and convincing you that yes it’s possible and that yes you can teach online too and thrive as an online course creator, even if you start it at age 40 (like me) or above.

 I’m also going to share with you my whole journey as a course creator, what I tried, what has worked, what hasn’t, mistakes and successes, it’s all in here, so please enjoy it!

 Before I became an online course creator, I used to be (and still am) a software developer.
 I graduated in 1999 in Electrotechnical Engineering, from the university in my hometown Porto in Portugal.

 I was always a very dedicated student and I invested a lot of my time studying, improving my grades, etc. But once I finally graduated and I was free from the academic hamster wheel, I realized that I really didn’t like what I had studied, at least not that much.

 As soon as I could, which was straight out of college, I got a rather low-paying job in a very small company in my hometown doing software development, which I loved to do and had always been a strong personal interest of mine.

 Looking back now, I think I studied what I studied mostly due to family pressure.